JOIN keyword

 need additional filtering on the two tables, the ON

-clause can be used as
+clause can also be used.